Samuel-Bonghanoy/Samuel-Bonghanoy/README.md

 ### Learn more about me 🔍

 - 👨‍💻 I’m currently learning `GraphQL`, `Docker`, and `Python for Data Science.`
-- 📸 I am a passionate photography hobbyist and lover of everything cinematic and theatrical
+- 📸 I am a passionate photography hobbyist and lover of everything cinematic and theatrical.
-- 💪🏼 For 2024, I plan to dive deeper into `Data Science`, `Machine Learning`, and `CI/CD`
+- 💪🏼 For 2024, I plan to dive deeper into `Data Science`, `Machine Learning`, and `CI/CD`.

 <h3 align="left">Connect with me 📫</h3>
 <p align="left">